TYPO3-Initiatives/structured-content/Documentation/ContentBlocks/ContentBlockRegistration.md

 * Has to be before the caching of the TCA
 * Has to be before merging the overrides for TCA

-TCA is virtually generated from the class implementing a content element block field type.
+TCA is virtually generated from the class implementing a content block field type.

 ### Generate registration of the plugin